 Our comprehensive sports medicine care gets you back in the game.

 Lake Regional Sports Medicine is the only program in the lake area with a physician who is board-certified in both orthopedic surgery and sports medicine: Scott Hofer, D.O.
-Dr. Hofer works with Foot and Ankle Specialist Cody Fox, DPM, FACFAS, and Orthopedic Surgeons Jeff Jones, D.O., and Rick Walker, D.O., at Lake Regional Orthopedics for the treatment of sports-related injuries.
+Dr. Hofer works with Foot and Ankle Specialist Cody Fox, DPM, FACFAS, and Orthopedic Surgeon Jeff Jones, D.O., at Lake Regional Orthopedics for the treatment of sports-related injuries.
 Lake Regional Sports Medicine also has athletic trainers who care for local student athletes at practices and games.

 - Pre-participation physical exams